Designing an Efficient Office Layout with Nested Workstations in Revit

 And on level two, we'll do a similar situation.
 We could potentially get lucky and have it all work out perfectly.
 So what I'll do is I'll copy it by selecting it all first.

-This is more open because it's the hallway so I can move, say move this down so that it actually hits the wall there.
-And then people can kind of come in from any direction into those spaces and it's like I moved it a little too far.
+This is more open because it's the hallway, so I can move this down so that it actually hits the wall there.
+And then people can kind of come in from any direction into those spaces, and it looks like I moved it a little too far.
 We'll just get it pretty close.

 You know, since this is systems furniture, it won't be exactly on the wall like that.
-And then now we've got another open office set up for level two, as well as level one.
-So to finish this off, what I'll do is I'll go ahead and using that leader option, we'll move that open office for level two out.
+And now we've got another open office set up for level two as well as level one.
+So to finish this off, what I'll do is I'll go ahead and, using that leader option, we'll move that open office for level two out.

 And then it looks like I've got a little bit of space here to where I can put, you know, like a cabinet with an upper for just general storage in the office space, because there's always a need for that.
 We'll add our generic cabinet to this location.
 And we'll be looking again for that casework generic.

 And now that we're getting tons of families in here, it's kind of hard to navigate a little bit.
-So what I'll do is I'll just start typing it in to that search field, you see that I just see as and it found it.
+So what I'll do is I'll just start typing it into that search field.
+You see that I just typed "ca" and it found it.
 And then I can just grab that with the upper.

 And I'll put one here.
 And I'm just going to stretch it across so that it kind of hits this wall.
 And then across over here.